-One day when I was having a bad day, Pap said "If all I had to do was stay home with 2 little jewels-I'd never complain."
+One time when I was having a bad day, Pap said "If all I had to do was stay home with 2 little jewels-I'd never complain."
 Pap was right.
 Those days spent with my little jewels were without a doubt some of the best days of my life.

 I suppose my mind has chosen to wander back to those days due to the ever increasing speed with which the girls are hurtling themselves towards adulthood.
-I recall thinking middle school was eons away-now I'm realizing high school will be here in the blink of an eye.
+I recall thinking middle school was eons away now I'm realizing high school will be here in the blink of an eye.

 Gone are the days of wanting to be the mud pie making champion of the world.
 Those dreams have been replaced with wondering who might ask them to the winter formal this year.
-I wish I could pinpoint the exact moment the change took place-but I can't because its so gradual you don't even notice.
+I wish I could pinpoint the exact moment the change took place, but I can't because its so gradual you don't even notice.
 That's how our mind works.
-Not remembering changes that link together like water in a stream-but instead drawing us back to specific times and events that stand out like beacons calling to us from the past.
+Not remembering changes that link together like water in a stream, but instead drawing us back to specific times and events that stand out like beacons calling to us from the past.

 I have an absolute jewel (to borrow Pap's word) for this week's Pickin' & Grinnin' In The Kitchen Spot.
 It's Lamp Lighting Time In The Valley a beautiful song that talks about going back to a place in time.